JGDR20/jgdr20/jmm/johnsmodelmadness/bookonbuilding.md

 ventilation.
 Workshop practice for the model engineer.
 The logbook.*

 ![Myford2]
-> Old faithful of 30years...
+> Old faithful of 30 years...
 My Myford

 ### Workshop, Tools And Equipment